ozymandium/honors-thesis-template/README.md

 ### Margins ###
 The margins are slightly larger than necessary by approx. 0.2 in, so you can fiddle with that at the top of the style file.

+### Bibliography ###
+I would highly recommend using JabRef to do your bibliography.
+The *.bst file for the bibliography style is currently that for AMSE Master's Theses.
+Most of those type of organizations provide a *.bst file.

 ### Headings ###
 If you don't want to use the all caps convention, you need to remove `\sc` from heading titles in the style file.